noirbizarre/django.js/README.rst

 .. image:: https://secure.travis-ci.org/noirbizarre/django.js.png
    :target: http://travis-ci.org/noirbizarre/django.js

-Django.js provides tools for JavaScript developpement with Django.
+Django.js provides tools for JavaScript development with Django.

 This is currently a work in progress so don't expect it to be perfect.

 Django.js is inspired from: